WWII-era Radio Comms

 Antennae across Ha'ikū Valley looking out to Kāne'ohe Bay

-The control panel for the Alexanderson Alternator housed in the Omega Station
+The control panel for the Alexanderson Alternator housed in the Naval Radio Station

 The transmitter room in the Naval Radio Station